Kinetic Monte Carlo

 C1: Avalanche model

-An electron avalanche model is given in $DISCHARGE_HOME/Exec/Convergence/KineticMonteCarlo/C1
+An electron avalanche model is given in $DISCHARGE_HOME/Exec/Convergence/KineticMonteCarlo/C1.

 The problem solves for a reaction network